chopsuwe/Vertux-Combat-Hacking/README.md

 It's a real shame as this is such a well made product that would make a great alternative to the Tartarus.
 If anyone is interested on taking on the challenge I'd love to hear from you.

-## Disassembly
+## Features

 <img src="https://github.com/chopsuwe/Vertux-Combat-Hacking/assets/55773924/51211985-d152-4574-87b0-81eab82b5246" alt="VertuxC top" width=75%/>

 The main section is the left side of a standard keyboard.
 There is no branding on the keys, they are mechanical, very clicky tactile.
 And as a bonus they are optical keys so will never suffer from switch bounce.
 On the left are macro keys G1-4 and the ???? key on the right, all of which are membrane.
 The joystick is analogue but is mapped to produce WSAD when pressed.
 It also has a push which does ????

-The back right of the has connectors for the USB-C output (to the PC/console) 3x USB2.0 and one stereo headphones jack (3.5mm).
+On the back right are connectors for the USB-C output (to the PC/console), three USB2.0 inputs and one stereo headphones jack (3.5mm).

 The wrist rest is nicely padded and adjustable.